Wine Scores: Flavor Matters in Wine, Points Belong on the Ping Pong Table

 The blending of the grapes into a grand vin requires dedication and skill.
 It is an essential part of the winemaking process.
 I recall being the guest of Jean Delmas at Château Haut Brion some years ago.
 He set forth the wines from cabernet sauvignon, merlot and cabernet franc grapes in six glasses – one of each for portions of the legendary vineyard that had recently been planted, and the second set of three for the same grape varietals, from vieilles vignes.
 The maturity of the latter was something of a countepoint to the freshness of the younger wines.

 How to blend them, and in what proportion, was the great question, and a large part of the winemaker’s art.
-Jean then gave me a seventh glass, which was the final blend that he had orchestrated (the word seems particulaly apt) for the Château Haut Brion grand vin.
-The final blend tasted like none of the individual ingredients, although there accents here and there.
-It had flavor and depth and complexity of its own.
-The whole was really greater than the sum of its parts.
+Jean then gave me a seventh glass, which was the final blend that he had orchestrated (the word seems particularly apt) for the Château Haut Brion grand vin.
+The final blend tasted like none of the individual ingredients, although there were accents here and there.
+It had flavor depth and complexity of its own.
+The whole was greater than the sum of its parts.

 I wonder what he would say about assigning a precise point score, on a scale of 100, to a grand vin that had never even been tasted!